Troubleshooting Session Manager

 -

 Solution B: The proxy configuration you applied to the SSM Agent on your managed node might be incorrect.
 If the proxy configuration is incorrect, the managed node won't be able to reach the needed service endpoints, or the node might report as a different operating system to Systems Manager.
-For more information, see Configuring SSM Agent to use a proxy (Linux) and Configure SSM Agent to use a proxy for Windows Server instances.
+For more information, see Configuring SSM Agent to use a proxy on Linux nodes and Configure SSM Agent to use a proxy for Windows Server instances.

 Problem 2: A managed node you want to connect is in the list on the Start a session console page, but the page reports that "The instance you selected isn't configured to use Session Manager."